jasongodev/osi4kjb-stripe-add-billing-address/README.md

 ### Will this affect the speed of my landing pages?

-No. The script only runs in the checkout pages because it is only embedded in the Checkout Footer Code.
+No. The script only runs on the checkout pages because it is only embedded in the Checkout Footer Code.

 ### Is this compatible with Kajabi's Payment Popups?

-No. Payment Popups only works for US-based Stripe accounts.
+No. Payment Popups only work for US-based Stripe accounts.
 You don't need to submit the complete address to Stripe US accounts.
-Also, the script only runs in the checkout page and not in landing or site pages.
+Also, the script only runs on the checkout page and not on landing or site pages.

-In the future when Payment Popups becomes available to other Stripe countries then we will make updates to this script to suit your needs.
+In the future when Payment Popups become available to other Stripe countries then we will make updates to this script to suit your needs.

 ### Is this compatible with the Embed Checkout Form Script?

 Yes.
-The Embed Checkout Form Script (osi4kjb-embed-checkout-form) is a script that allows you to embed Kajabi checkout forms in any site or landing pages under the same domain.
-The codes do not conflict nor concern each other and therefore is compatible.
+The Embed Checkout Form Script (osi4kjb-embed-checkout-form) is a script that allows you to embed Kajabi checkout forms in any site or landing page under the same domain.
+The codes do not conflict with nor concern each other and therefore are compatible.

 ### Is this compatible with Jodee's Tab Switcher?
 Yes.
-Jodee Peevor, another Kajabi Hero, created a code that allows switching of offers based on pricing using tab switchers.
+Jodee Peevor, another Kajabi Hero, created a code that allows the switching of offers based on pricing using tab switchers.
 It works by loading the other offer's page as you click the tabs.
-These codes do not conflict nor concern the script and therefore is compatible.
+These codes do not conflict with nor concern the script and therefore are compatible.

-### Why do we put it in Checkout Footer Code and not in the Header Code?
+### Why do we put it in the Checkout Footer Code and not in the Header Code?

-The script must run after Kajabi's checkout codes executed.
-The scripts in the Checkout Footer Code runs after Kajabi's code and therefore is the ideal place to put the script.
+The script must run after Kajabi's checkout codes are executed.
+The scripts in the Checkout Footer Code run after Kajabi's code and therefore are the ideal place to put the script.

 ### Can I embed the actual JavaScript code as an inline script?
 I want to load it together with the checkout page at once.